-In marketing, attribution is the identification and assignment of a user’s actions (“events” or “touchpoints”) that are considered valuable to specific marketing efforts.
+In the digital marketing space, attribution is the identification and assignment of a user’s actions (“events” or “touchpoints”) that are considered valuable to specific marketing efforts.
 Marketing attribution provides an understanding of the efficiency and performance of a particular advertising campaign, audience, or even keyword.

 In simpler terms, attribution is the science of matching two data points.
 The first data point being the impression/click touchpoint and the second being an install, sign-up or purchase action.
 For example, attributing an e-commerce purchase on your website to the paid advertising impressions from your Facebook campaign.
 Attribution allows us to understand what happens after a user has interacted with digital advertising channels.
 These channels can both be paid or organic.